Boomshakalak/VibeRS/README.md

 | Python model env        | `cd model‑training && pip install -r requirements.txt` |
 | Benchmark 1 K QPS (WIP) | `scripts/bench.sh`                                     |

+### 7a · Synthetic Dataset
+Run `scripts/gen_mock_data.py --items 100000` to bootstrap a large DB with random embeddings.
+Use the generated `vibers_big.db` when testing ANN recall.
 *You may still use the included **Makefile** as a thin wrapper, but it's optional.*

 ---